 We do love a good zoo and would definitely recommend the Cologne Zoo.
-Highlights include the elephants, gorillas and orangutans, as well as the hippopotamus enclosure, which has a viewing window to watch them swim.
+Highlights include the elephants, gorillas and gibbons, as well as the hippopotamus enclosure, which has a viewing window to watch them swim.
+In May 2019, the zoo even welcomed a baby hippo to the world.
 There is also a great playground for the kids to let off steam.

 Tickets cost EUR 19.50 for adults and EUR 9.00 for children aged 4 and above.

 For an additional thrill, take the ‘Zoo express‘ from next to the cathedral and see more of Cologne on the way.

 For even better views take the 6-minute long cable car ride over the Rhine.
 The views of Cologne, the old town, the Rhine and the surrounding area are great.
 Tickets cost EUR 4.80 one way and EUR 7 return for adults.
 The cable car leaves from Thermalbad (Claudius Therme).

 Lindenthaler Petting Zoo

 Lindenthaler Tierpark (petting zoo) is particularly good for small children.
 The park has over 250 animals, including highland cattle, goats, donkeys, sheep and various birds.
 Entry is free.
 You can also buy food to feed the animals.

 The park is open from 8 a.m. to 8 p.m. from May to August.
 See the website for more details and other times.